 For further information on fluoride, refer to the following factsheets:

 In Western Australia, the addition of fluoride to a public drinking water supply is not permitted unless the water supply authority is directed by the Minister for Health and done in accordance with the Fluoridation of Public Water Supplies Act 1966 (External link) (Act).
+The WA Health's position statement on fluoride use for oral health in Western Australia is available for download from the link below:

 The Advisory Committee for the Fluoridation of Public Water Supplies is a committee established under the Act to provide advice and recommendation to the Minister for Health in regards to the fluoridation of public water supplies in the state.
 For more information about the committee and the process a water supply is fluoridated, go to the Advisory Committee for the Fluoridation of Public Water Supplies webpage.